 In the glow of their great sanctuary, there was no there, there was no before, and there was no after.
 There was only the now and the elsewhen—the here and the elsewhere.
 The mighty guardians had done their great work.
 A journey begun, was a journey at it’s end.

 The path of light awaited them, all.

 In ritual ordained, the seven, stepped onto the path.
-And when the light of their journey faded, three had gone, but the four were not with them.
-Left behind, the arks now closed to them, the four had been deceived by the three, and by Ket.
+And when the light of their journey faded, the fated three had gone, but the four were not with them.
+Left behind, the arks now closed to them, the four had been deceived by the three a second time, and by Ket.

 And so the hero, who was duty bound, set his weapon on the ground.
 He would rise anew in each of the people.
 Great courage would be theirs.

 The dying god would now bleed, and search for knowledge needed.
 And in all the multitude did he now reside.
 For sacrifice and patience was theirs as well.